bead.participants

 metadata_spec_name str | None

-Name of the metadata spec used (for documentation).
+Name of the metadata spec applied (for documentation).

 __len__() -> int